panteliselef/astro-with-clerk-auth/packages/astro-clerk-auth/README.md

 import { UserProfile } from 'astro-clerk-auth/components/interactive'
 ```

-Pages that include a Clerk UI component need to be wrapped with `ClerkLayout` as shown above.
+Pages that include a Clerk UI component need to be wrapped with `ClerkLayout`, as shown above.

 ### Use Clerk Control Components
 Supported components